Protect yourself, your family and the community

 Mondays, Wednesdays, Fridays

-Each patient must complete the patient registration form before the appointment.
+Each person receiving the flu vaccination must complete the consent form before receiving the shot.

 Things To Remember

 On the day of your flu vaccination appointment – if you are feeling ill with cold- or flu-like symptoms, you should reschedule your appointment for when you are feeling well again.
 We cannot vaccinate patients with a fever of 100.4 or greater.

 - Each person in your vehicle who will be receiving a flu shot, must have complete the flu vaccine consent form.

 - Bring your ID.